abr/abr.github.io/_team/02-peter-suma.md

 started his first company, the award winning SRG Software, while a student in computer science at the University of Toronto.

-Peter is completing his MASc in Theoretical and Computational Neuroscience at the University of Waterloo supervised by Chris.
+Peter holds a MASc in Theoretical and Computational Neuroscience at the University of Waterloo supervised by Chris where his thesis topic was "Biologically Plausible Cortical Hierarchical-Classifier Circuit Extensions in Spiking Neurons".
 Peter holds; an Honours B.Sc. from the University of Toronto; an M.B.A. from the University of Chicago; a P.D.A.M. majoring in Financial Engineering from the Schulich School of Business; an ICD.D from the Institute of Corporate Directors at the Rotman School of Business and an LLM in Securities Law from Osgoode Hall Law School in Toronto.

-Peter spends his non-work or study time with his wife and their two young children, skiing and playing as much as they can together, as well as coaching his son’s winning hockey team.
+Peter spends his non-work or study time with his wife and their two young children, skiing and playing as much as they can together.